How to Enable File Sharing in Windows 10

 3. Left-click on the radio button next to ‘Turn on file and printer sharing’

-4. Adjusting the Guest or Public network settings
+4. Adjusting the Guest or Public settings

 guest or public network sharing settings